jahdevelopment/juan-hernandez-portfolio/readme.md

 Finally, the project drives the same template of colours, boundaries, margins fonts, buttons, weight, etc. and they are going to be present in the body and styling of the main page and its dependants.
 The code of this project is written by the author without online templates or boilerplates.

 The project is version controlled by commits and it is being conected as a repository of gitHub.
 The URL is: https://github.com/juanhernandezdeveloper/juan-hernandez-portfolio.git

+The last feature inserted is a darkmode button which change the colors of the main page.

 The webpage is also hosted in Netlyfy.
 The URL is: